-- Provide adequate ventilation for both batteries and charger.
-The convection-cooled Lester-Matic requires an unobstructed flow of cooling air for proper operation. - 2.
-Connect DC plug (portable unit) to vehicle receptacle. - 3.
-Turn timer to "ON" for well discharged batteries or to 7" for lightly discharged batteries.
-Charger shuts off automatically at end of set period. - 4.
-To determine approximate full charge at start of days use, turn timer knob to 1".
-Drop of ammeter needle to 1-4 amps in 15 minutes or less indicates full charge. - 5.
-ALWAYS TURN TIMER TO "OFF" BEFORE DISCONNECTING CHARGER FROM BATTERIES.
+- 1. Provide adequate ventilation for both batteries and charger.
+The convection-cooled Lester-Matic requires an unobstructed flow of cooling air for proper operation. - Connect DC plug (portable unit) to vehicle receptacle.
+Charger turns on automatically. - Charger shuts off automatically at end of charging cycle. - 4.
+To determine approximate full charge at start of days use, a drop of ammeter needle to 1-4 amps in 15 minutes or less indicates full charge.